 Appium 201, a direct continuation of Appium 101, takes you one step further toward mastering mobile application test automation.
 The course covers testing for Native, Web, and Hybrid mobile applications, and how to use Sauce Labs to run parallel tests for multiple browsers and devices.
-This course will enable you to:

-- Design your tests with optimal locator strategy beyond the basics, for example differences between native locators and accessibility id, and leveraging the underlying UiAutomator and UIAutomation languages.
+- Design your tests with optimal locator strategy beyond the basics, for example differences between native locators and accessibility id, and leveraging the underlying UiAutomator and UIAutomation languages

 - Understand how Appium abstracts UIAutomation and UiAutomator to make cross-platform testing manageable and easier to conduct, including JSON Wire protocol)